dwinchell/appset-example/README.md

 Copy the context name for use in the next step.

 3. Rename the current context using the `oc rename-context` command.

+We will refer to this context by name several times in the commands below, so giving it a short descriptive name will help.

-Copy the long, automatically generated context name from the previous output and paste it into this command.
+Copy the long, automatically generated context name from the previous output and paste it into this the command below.
 Set the new name to `hub`.
-This will make the rest of the commands easier.

-**Important:** do not copy paste this command as-is.
-Fill in the generated context name from the output of the `oc config current-context` command.

 ```
 oc config rename-context default/api.hub.example.com/admin hub